truelockmc/python-ransomware/README.md

 This script performs the following actions:
 - Generates an encryption key.
-- Encrypts all files in the user's Desktop, Documents, Downloads, OneDrive, and Pictures directories.
+- Encrypts all files in the user's Desktop, Documents, Downloads, OneDrive, and Pictures directories/or every File in the same Folder and Subfolders, depends which script your using.
 - Sends encryption details (key, file count, folder count) to a Discord webhook.
 - Displays a notification with the path to a file containing an identifier code.